 Tek Travels DMCC ("the Company") is a limited liability company established in Jumeirah Lake Towers under the provisions of Dubai Multi Commodities Centre Authority (DMCCA) laws and regulations.
-The Company is a wholly owned subsidiary of Tek Travels Private Limited ("the parent company") based in India.
+The Company is a wholly owned subsidiary of TBO Tek Limited (formerly Tek Travels Private Limited) ("the parent company") based in India.

-These consolidated financial statements relate to the Company and its subsidiaries (together referred to as "the Group").
+These consolidated financial statements relate to the Company, its subsidiaries and its investments in joint arrangements (together referred to as "the Group").